jendave/starforged-custom-compendiums/README.md

 ![Character Sheet - Custom Oracles](./docs/custom-oracles-character-sheet.jpg)

 # Credits
 [Hearten Oracle](https://birb-nerb.itch.io/hearten-oracle) and [Cultural Reference and Artifacts From Earth Oracle](https://birb-nerb.itch.io/cultural-references-and-artifacts-from-earth-oracle-for-ironsworn-starforged) by Julius Hennig are used with permission from the author.
-They were created during the Starforged 2022 Jam on itch.io.
+Submission for the Starforged 2022 Jam on itch.io.

 The following modules by wilsonam are used with permission from the author for non-commercial use.
-They were created during the Starforged 2022 Jam on itch.io.
+Submission for the Starforged 2022 Jam on itch.io.
 * [NPC and Plots Oracles](https://wilsonam.itch.io/npcs-and-plots-for-starforged)
 * [She Cannae Take It!](https://wilsonam.itch.io/she-cannae-take-it)
 * [Settlement Detailing](https://wilsonam.itch.io/settlement-detailing-for-starforged)

+[Positive Plot Twists Oracle](https://discord.com/channels/437120373436186625/473169644698468352/1128160532113932349) by dukethesquirrelking is used with permission from the author.

+[Gender Expression Oracle](https://gender-oracle.neocities.org) by kindfulkirby is used with permission from the author.

+[Starforged Gear Oracle](https://illinalta.itch.io/starforged-gear-oracle) by illinalta is used with permission from the author.
+Submission for the Starforged 2022 Jam on itch.io.

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).